43 Different Types of Hot Peppers to Grow This Season

 Hinkelhatz is an heirloom pepper with a complex and fruity taste, originating from Pennsylvania.

-This pepper has been cultivated by the Pennsylvania Dutch since the 1880s.
+The Pennsylvania Dutch have cultivated this pepper since the 1880s.
 The name translates to “chicken heart.”
-These small 1-2 inch fruits were traditionally used for pickling and making pepper vinegar.
+These small one to two inch fruits were traditionally used for pickling and making pepper vinegar.

 Hot Portugal